ST JOHN HQ, AMBULANCE STATION

 TRAINING HALL

-Our site at the Rohais has been in constant use as an ambulance station and training facility since the 1930’s.
-It provides a base of operations to the road ambulance service, cliff rescue teams, inshore rescue boats and our event first aid services.
-The site also hosts a training hall, administration offices, first aid room, meeting rooms, the Care in the Community Library and the St John Healthcare Shop.
+Our campus at the Rohais has been in constant use as an ambulance station and training facility since the 1930’s.
+It provides a base of operations to the Ambulance & Rescue service including garages, administration and subscription offices.

 Our training hall and kitchen are available for private bookings.
 Please contact us if you would like to book any of our facilities.